 -

-Fixed issues: 581 issues have been resolved in Magento Open Source 2.4.9 and 560 in Adobe Commerce 2.4.9, covering checkout, payments, search, GraphQL, B2B workflows, catalog management, and the admin UI.
-Notable fixes include correcting GraphQL discount percentage display when catalog prices include tax, preventing duplicate product images across multi-store setups, and resolving race conditions during concurrent product save operations.
+Fixed issues: 580 issues resolved in Magento Open Source 2.4.9 and 666 in Adobe Commerce 2.4.9, covering checkout, payments, search, GraphQL, B2B workflows, catalog management, and admin UI.

 1. Platform updates